$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Introduction

 The importance of calculations in the large-$\beta_0$ limit should not be overstated.
 Albeit realistic, it is a toy model for higher orders, but one that can lead to insights about the physics of renormalons, non-perturbative corrections, and even, in some cases, allow for estimates of unknown higher-order contributions.
 The fact that the leading-$n_f$ terms are exactly obtained can also be useful as an independent cross-check of future calculations.

-We present, in analytical form, the Borel transform of the decay amplitude in the large-$\beta_0$ limit, for an infinitely heavy top quark.
+We present, in analytical form, the Borel transform of the decay amplitude in the large-$\beta_0$ limit.
+The amplitude is computed as an expansion in the heavy-top limit and we provide the first two terms of the corresponding series in $\tau_t$.
 From this result, it is simple to extract in analytical form the exact leading-$n_f$ contributions to the QCD series to all orders in $\alpha_s$, with $n_f$ being the number of massless quarks.
-We reproduce the known leading-$n_f$ results up to 4 loops, and give for the first time the explicit expression at 5 and 6 loops.
-The large-$\beta_0$ result allows for a discussion of the different renormalon singularities, and we show that the leading UV renormalon is very prominent, leading to a sign alternating perturbative series (for not-so-large renormalization scale choices).
+We reproduce the known leading-$n_f$ results up to 5 loops, and give for the first time the explicit expression at 6 and 7 loops.
+The large-$\beta_0$ result allows for a discussion of the different renormalon singularities, and we show that the leading ultraviolet (UV) renormalon is very prominent, leading to a sign alternating perturbative series (for not-so-large renormalization scale choices).
 The large-$\beta_0$ series reproduces the approximate magnitude of the known QCD perturbative coefficients, although with incorrect signs.
 This allows for a speculation about the size of yet unknown contributions to the QCD series.

 This work is organized as follows.
 In Sec.~\ref{sec:theory} we set up the theoretical framework and the notation.
 Our main results are given in Sec.~\ref{sec:res} together with the discussion of some of their potential implications.
 In Sec.~\ref{sec:conclu} we present our conclusions.
-We relegate to App.~\ref{app:matad} a brief description of the modifications to {\tt MATAD} that are required to work in the large-$\beta_0$ limit.
+We relegate to App.~\ref{app:matad} a brief description of the modifications to {\tt MATAD} that are required to work in the large-$\beta_0$ limit, while in App.
+B we present the full results for the leading-$n_f$ coefficients, up to $\mathcal{O}(\tau_t)$, at 6 and 7 loops.